 Or you may want to invite an external partner, such as a professional moderator, who should not have access to the full body of research being done by the team.

 Collaborators have access to view project information, including the agenda and links to enter sessions, documents in the document hub, stimuli, and other collaborators.

-To add a collaborator: in the "About" section click on "Show/edit details"
+To add a collaborator: in the Settings page of the Setup tab, click on "See & invite collaborators"